 This is a tricky one for me.
 I’m a bit weird and I actually really liked baby and toddler classes.
 I actively miss singing nursery rhymes.
 The activities they do now generally involve us being a taxi service and often require getting up early or being out late, neither of which I’m keen on.
 On the plus side they are usually drop and run, so it’s not all bad.

-All in all, it’s definitely easier having over 5s so if you’re slogging through the under 5 years right now, hang in there, it will get easier!
+All in all, it’s definitely easier having over 5s so if you’re slogging through the under 5 years right now, hang in there, it will get easier, just enjoy the singing while you can!